jibingl/Command-Line/Windows-Boot.md

 ## Convert MBR to GPT
 ➡️ Reference to [MBR2GPT.EXE](https://learn.microsoft.com/en-us/windows/deployment/mbr-to-gpt).
 **MBR2GPT.EXE** converts a disk from the Master Boot Record (MBR) to the GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
-#### 🔔 Disk Prerequisites:
-- The disk is currently using MBR
-- There are at most 3 primary partitions in the MBR partition table
-- Each volume has a drive letter assigned
 #### Syntax:
 ```
 MBR2GPT /validate|convert [/disk:<diskNumber>] [/logs:<logDirectory>] [/map:<source>=<destination>] [/allowFullOS]